3mdeb/news-and-ideas/blog/content/post/2020-03-27-trenchboot-nlnet-lz.md

 #### initrd

 initrd stands for *initial ramdisk*.
-It is image used by bootloader to mount initial file system in memory.
+It is an image used by bootloader to mount initial file system in memory.
 Also, that image contains modules which will be loaded by Linux kernel.